skwp/dotfiles/README.md

   * Pick one tool and use it everywhere: vim-ize everything
   * Much larger list of vim plugins than Janus, specifically geared to Ruby/Rails/Git development.
   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
-  * All keymaps and customization in small, easy to maintain files under .vim/settings
+  * All vim keymaps and customizations are in small, easy to maintain files under .vim/settings
   * More than just vim plugins - great shell aliases, osx, and irb/pry tweaks to make you more productive.

 ## Screenshot